-The Air Quality Control Zone is defined in Ordinance #12 Revised as: "The geographical portion of Pennington County, South Dakota, that encompasses the northwest corner of Section 15, Township 2N, Range 6E to the northeast corner of Section 14, Township 2N, Range 8E, to the southeast corner of Section 35, Township 1N, Range 8E to the southwest corner of Section 34, Township 1N, Range 6E, to the northwest corner of Section 15, Township 2N, Range 6E, to the northwest corner of Section 15, Township 2N, Range 6E, to the northwest corner of Section 15, Township 2N, Range 6E and those portions of Sections 10, 11 and 12 of Township 2N, Range 6E, Sections 7, 8, 9, 10, 11 and 12 of Township 2N, Range 7E, Sections 7, 8, 9, 10 and 11 of Township 2N, Range 8E lying within Pennington County and subject to the jurisdiction of the Board of Commissioners of Pennington County, South Dakota, excluding that portion located within the city limits of Rapid City."
+The Air Quality Control Zone is defined in Ordinance #12 Revised as: "The geographical portion of Pennington County, South Dakota, that encompasses the northwest corner of Section 15, Township 2N, Range 6E to the northeast corner of Section 14, Township 2N, Range 8E, to the southeast corner of Section 35, Township 1N, Range 8E to the southwest corner of Section 34, Township 1N, Range 6E, to the northwest corner of Section 15, Township 2N, Range 6E and those portions of Sections 10, 11 and 12 of Township 2N, Range 6E, Sections 7, 8, 9, 10, 11 and 12 of Township 2N, Range 7E, Sections 7, 8, 9, 10 and 11 of Township 2N, Range 8E lying within Pennington County and subject to the jurisdiction of the Board of Commissioners of Pennington County, South Dakota, excluding that portion located within the city limits of Rapid City.
 Rapid City Municipal Code chapters 8.34-8.44 address air quality issues within the city limits of Rapid City.
 ARSD 74:36:18 addresses air quality issues at state facilities within the Air Quality Control Zone.